The paperwork is in for individuals running for Dallas City Council, and a record number of candidates have filed.

 Miguel E. Solis.
 Member of the Dallas ISD Board of Trustees.

 Jason Villalba.
 Attorney, former member of Texas House of Representatives.

 Sylvana Alonzo.
 Sister-in-law to former council member (and current candidate) Monica Alonzo.

 Jeremy T. Boss.
 Founder of Dowdy Ferry Animal Commission, warrior against animal cruelty.

 Giovanni "Gio" Valderas.
 Artist and former member of Dallas Cultural Commission.

 Chad A. West.
 Attorney and small business owner, member of City Plan Commission.

 Barbara Eastwood Coombs.
-Owner of Environmental Benchmarking.
+Owner of Environmental Benchmarking, a consulting firm.

 Paul A. Freeman.
 Former member of Dallas County School Board and chair of the Budget/Finance Committee during the corruption scandal.